xitonchong/Job_Analysis/README.md

 # Job_Analysis

-web scraping
+web scraping Singapore Data Scientist jobs information as of month-to-date till 19 September 2021.
+(1993 samples)

+## OBJECTIVES
+to show which skills are more preferred for Data Scientist.

 ## BACKGROUND
-practice web scraping
+first time on practicing web scraping